Joseph-Mitchell/Bank-Challenge/docs/domain-models-test-plan.md

 ### User Story 4
 #### Testing Account.addCredit()
-- [ ] Should add Transaction to transactions[] when positive number passed
+- [ ] Should add Transaction with correct values to transactions[] when positive number passed
-- [ ] Should create Transaction with expected values
 - [ ] Should not add Transaction to transactions[] when negative number passed
 - [ ] Should not add Transaction to transactions[] when 0 passed
 - [ ] Should not add Transaction to transactions[] when non-number passed